 I remember when my wife and I attended a presentation by Dr. Gottman way back in 1998.
 This was only four years after he began to develop with his wife, clinical psychologist Dr. Julie Schwartz-Gottman, a synthesis of decades of research culminating in their groundbreaking, Gottman Method Sound Relationship House (SRH) theory.

-There are 6 Gottman Master Trainer/Certified Couples therapists who work at the Institute, helping to train future Gottman Therapists in science-based couples therapy.
-Two of those six are team members at Couples Therapy Inc.
+There are about Gottman Master Trainer/Certified Couples therapists who work at the Institute, helping to train future Gottman Therapists in science-based couples therapy.
+4 of those 6 are team members of Couples Therapy Inc.

-There are only about 250 Certified Gottman Couples therapists on the planet right now.
-Five are in our practice, and several others are on the certification track.
+There are only about 300 Certified Gottman Couples therapists on the planet right now.
+7 are in our practice, and several others are on the certification track.
 I know of no other couples therapy clinical practice that has anywhere near as many.

 What does science-based couples therapy mean to the world?
 What does it mean to you?
 Science-based couples therapy is 70% to 90% effective.
 It can be life-changing.
 And it’s beneficial influence on your loved ones can echo through time.